 On the way to Moyvalley Catherine and I see two kingfishers on the canal.
 They sparkle like jewels as they fly over this beautiful stretch of water.
 Further on a tall grey heron with his long beak hides among the tall rushes fishing.

-The quiet is broken when one of the Connor girls takes a bad fall and she screams as she tumbles into the canal.
-Mr Robinson shouts at her mother telling her that she should mind her children better.
-Mam and the other women are angry with him though luckily Brigid Connor is fine.
+The quiet is broken when little James Flood takes a bad fall and he screams as he tumbles into the canal.
+Mr Robinson shouts at his mother Mary telling her that she should mind her children better.
+Mam and the other women are angry with him though luckily James Og is fine.

 History: The impact of the Famine on the Irish language (in Gaelic and English)